THE NIGHT BEFORE

 - Last, but certainly not least: keep the competencies in mind and reflect them in your work.
 If you’ve booked on to the assessment centre, you’ll have a confirmation email with the competency framework and a grid showing where they are assessed attached.
 Read through the relevant competencies and the ‘positive indicators’ that show how you can demonstrate them.

-You don’t need a particular type of experience to demonstrate these competencies.
+You don’t need a particular type of experience to demonstrate these behaviours.
 You can draw examples from any type of work, from volunteering, or from your studies.
 When you have a few examples that you can share, make some notes about the key points you want to cover when using the examples in the interview.

 In competency based interviews, it is useful to use the STAR technique.
 This means that when you answer a question, you describe: